 ULM is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 19. Norwich University

 Located in Northfield, Vermont, Norwich University is the oldest of the nation’s military colleges.
-The college also holds the distinction of the birthplace of Reserve Officers' Training Corps.
-The school offers several distance learning programs, including an online history master’s degree.
+The college is also distinguished as the birthplace of the Reserve Officers' Training Corps.
+Norwich offers several online education programs, including an online master's in history degree.

-In the history program, students choose a concentration in either world history or American history.
+Students in the master's degree in history program choose a concentration in either world history or American history.
 The program’s curriculum includes six classes, each of which lasts 11 weeks.
 Most students complete the degree in 18 months.
-The program aims for personalized and individualized learning, as the average class includes 15 students.
+With an intimate average class size of 15 students, the master's in history program aims for personalized and individualized learning.
 The program delivers coursework asynchronously, and all students must complete a one-week residency on campus in Vermont.